faadias/ezdb/README.md

 	database.name();				//Retrieves the database name: "MyFirstDatabase"
 	database.version();				//Retrieves the database version: 1
-	database.tables();				//Retrieves an array with the names of all this database's tables: ["person","email"] database.table("tableName");	//Retrieves a Table object for querying, inserting, deleting and updating purposes (see the topics below for usage examples) database.close();				//Immediately closes this database, allowing you to update or drop it; while closed, it is not possible to use the database for querying etc database.isClosed();			//Tells whether this database is closed or not; another way to test this is by calling 'ezdb.isClosed("databaseName")' database.drop();				//Drops the entire database; this is only possible if the database is closed.
+	database.tables();				//Retrieves an array with the names of all this database's tables: ["person","email"] database.table("tableName");	//Retrieves a Table object for querying, inserting, removing and updating purposes (see the topics below for usage examples) database.close();				//Immediately closes this database, allowing you to update or drop it; while closed, it is not possible to use the database for querying etc database.isClosed();			//Tells whether this database is closed or not; another way to test this is by calling 'ezdb.isClosed("databaseName")' database.drop();				//Drops the entire database; this is only possible if the database is closed.
 Example: database.close().drop().